Jenny Vetter

-Jennifer Vetter (born October 17, 1999) is an American professional soccer player who plays as a striker or midfielder.
-She played college soccer for the Minnesota State Mavericks.
+Jennifer Lauren Vetter (born October 17, 1999) is an American professional soccer player who plays as a striker or midfielder for Kansallinen Liiga club Åland United.
+She played college soccer for the Minnesota State Mavericks before starting her professional career with Portuguese club Racing Power FC and USL Super League club Spokane Zephyr FC.

 Early life

 Vetter was born in Minnesota to parents Tim and Ruth Vetter.
 She grew up on a farm nearby Kasota alongside her older sister, Lizzy.
 A multi-sport athlete, she started playing soccer in kindergarten, basketball in 4th grade, and track and field in middle school.
 Vetter participated in all three sports at Mankato East High School, accumulating a total of nine varsity letters across four years.
 She was a two-time all-conference and one-time all-state recognee for track, where she participated in multiple events.
 With the soccer team, Vetter was a four-year starter and two-year captain.
 A three-time all-conference and all-city honoree, she set program records in both goals and assists.
 As a junior, she also earned an honorable mention on the all-state team.
 Outside of school, she played club soccer for Mankato United.